Inca agriculture: Organization

 In the Inca Empire, society was tightly organized.
 Land was divided in roughly equal shares for the emperor, the state religion, and the farmers themselves.
 Individual farmers were allocated land by the leader of the ayllu, the kinship group typical of both the Quechua and Aymara speakers of the Andes.
 The allocations of land to individual farmers depended upon kinship, social status, and number of family members.
 The farmers were expected to produce their own sustenance from the land they were allocated.
 Rather than being taxed on their production, farmers were required to work on the lands of the emperor and the state religion for designated periods.
 On the state lands, the Incas provided the inputs—seeds, fertilizer, and tools—to farmers.
 The farmers contributed their labor.
 Communities were essentially self-sufficient, growing a variety of crops, pasturing camelids, and weaving cloth.

 Private property existed in the form of royal estates, especially in the Sacred Valley near the Inca capital of Cuzco.
 Emperors customarily confiscated large quantities of land for their own use and exploitation and the estate was inherited by descendants after the emperor's death.
 The famous archaeological site of Machu Picchu was a royal estate.
 The royal estates made use of local labor, but also were staffed by a servant class called yanakunas who were ruled directly by Inca nobles and were outside the ayllu kinship system.
 In some areas, such as the valley of Cochabamba in Bolivia, state farms were dedicated to the production of maize, the prestige crop of the Incas but one which could not be grown at the higher elevations of the Andes.

 In the oasis valleys on the desert coast, the population was more specialized, divided mostly into farmers and fishermen with trade relationships between the two.

 Food security

 In the Andes, high cool elevations, scarcity of flat land, and climatic uncertainty were major factors influencing farmers.
 The Incas, the local leaders of the ayllus, and the individual farmers decreased their risk of poor crop years with a variety of measures.
-The vertical archipelago was a characteristic of Andean and Incan agriculture.
+The vertical archipelago was a characteristic of Andean and Inca agriculture.
 Different crops could only be grown in the climates associated with certain elevations and the people of the empire diversified their agricultural production by establishing colonies and reciprocity with populations living at different, usually lower, elevation than the Inca heartland.
 Also, land allocated to local authorities, the ayllus, was often not contiguous, but rather scattered at different elevations and climates to produce different products.
 The exchange of products among the scattered lands was carried out on a reciprocal basis rather than being commercially traded.